reductstore/reductstore/docs/README.md

 # 💡 Getting Started

-The current version supports only Linux OS and was tested on an AMD64 platform with EXT4 and XFS file systems.
+The current version supports Linux OS, MacOS and was tested on an AMD64 platform with EXT4 and XFS file systems.

 ### Start With Docker